Deepakraja03/GitStake-Protocol-Backend/README.md

 EMAIL_PASSWORD=your_app_password_here
 ```

+**Note**: The current implementation uses MongoDB Atlas cloud database.
+For local development, you can use a local MongoDB instance or continue using the cloud database.

 ### 3. GitHub Token Setup
 1. Go to GitHub Settings → Developer settings → Personal access tokens
 2. Generate a new token with these scopes: